The Grade I listed Cascade has been a highlight of the Chatsworth Garden for more than three centuries.

 While the funding award from the NLHF will help with essential research and development work, the full cost of restoring the Cascade has been estimated at over £7 million.

-If you are able, there are many ways you can support the project and the work of our charity, the Chatsworth House Trust; buy a ticket to visit Chatsworth, add a Gift Aid donation, join our expanding Chatsworth Friends and Patrons programmes or make a regular or one-off donation online.
+If you are able, there are many ways you can support the project and the work of the Chatsworth House Trust, a registered charity: buy a ticket to visit Chatsworth, add a Gift Aid donation, join our expanding Chatsworth Friends and Patrons programmes or make a regular or one-off donation online.
 Use the links below to find out more.

 About Chatsworth House Trust